techidaily/site-win-top/source/_posts/understanding-domain-authority-a-comprehensive-guide-with-top-seo-strategies.md

 ![Domain InLink Rank in SEO SpyGlass](https://cdn1.link-assistant.com/thumbs/w1017-c1/upload/seowiki/posts/43/da.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/lCpzYpVPIZA?si=hNte-mPRIzjvqpRy" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 A domain authority score ranges from one to 100, with higher scores corresponding to a greater ability to rank.
 Domain authority is calculated based on a combination of factors, including the age of the domain, the number of links pointing to the domain, and the quality of those links.
 It is important to note that domain authority is not a fixed value, but rather a score that can fluctuate over time.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/FLlUft1ZxI0?si=pBd5QdHEE27qsNlN&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Domain authority factors